prefab-cloud/prefab-cloud-docs-web/docs/explanations/concepts/frontend-sdks.md

 ---
-title: How Client SDKs Work
+title: How Frontend SDKs Work
-sidebar_label: Client SDKs
+sidebar_label: Frontend SDKs
 sidebar_position: 2
 ---

-## Client Architecture
+## Frontend Architecture

 :::info

-Client SDKs do not receive Configs by default, but you can enable client availability for any individual config.
+Frontend SDKs do not receive Configs by default, but you can enable frontend availability for any individual config.
 This is to prevent accidentally leaking sensitive config information.

 :::

-The client architecture has different goals and different operating characteristics from the server side SDKs.
+The frontend architecture has different goals and different operating characteristics from the backend SDKs.
 The goals of the clients are:

 1. Make lookups as fast as possible
 2. Don't leak raw configuration data to the end user